pola-rs/polars/docs/source/user-guide/concepts/data-types-and-structures.md

 Polars supports a variety of data types that fall broadly under the following categories:

-- Numeric data types: signed integers, unsigned integers, and floating point numbers.
+- Numeric data types: signed integers, unsigned integers, floating point numbers, and decimals.
 - Nested data types: lists, structs, and arrays.
-- Temporal: dates, times, and time deltas.
+- Temporal: dates, datetimes, times, and time deltas.
-- Miscellaneous: structs, strings, categoricals, enums, and more.
+- Miscellaneous: strings, binary data, Booleans, categoricals, enums, and objects.

 All types support missing values represented by the special value `null`.
-The numerical types also support the special value `NaN`, about which you can read more in the [section about floating point numbers](#floating-point-numbers).
+This is not to be conflated with the special value `NaN` in floating number data types; see the [section about floating point numbers](#floating-point-numbers) for more information.

 You can also find a [full table with all data types supported in the appendix](#appendix-full-data-types-table) with notes on when to use each data type and with links to relevant parts of the documentation.